-Bluetooth-enabled streamers are assistive listening devices that have greatly elevated the hearing aid wearing experience and enable hearing aids to double as highly-personalized, custom audio devices.
-It’s an example of using today’s wireless hearing aid technology in a smart way that truly provides convenience for the individual with hearing loss.
+Bluetooth technology in hearing aids has greatly elevated the hearing aid wearing experience and enable hearing aids to double as highly-personalized, custom audio devices.
+It’s an example of using today’s wireless hearing aid technology in a smart way that truly provides convenience for hearing aid wearers.

 To use your hearing aids to stay connected to your network of friends and family and all of your latest audio devices, talk to your hearing care professional about wireless hearing aids, Bluetooth streaming and Made for iPhone™ hearing aids.
 Want to upgrade?
 Use our directory to find hearing aids near you.